ChibiOS/ChibiOS/readme.txt

   (backported to 2.2.4).
 - FIX: Fixed timeout problem in the lwIP interface layer (bug 3302420) (backported to 2.2.4).
+- NEW: STM32L1xx sub-family support, all STM32 drivers adapted and retested on the new platform except ADC that will need a specific implementation.
 - NEW: Added new API chThdExitS() in order to allow atomic operations on thead exit (backported to 2.2.8).
+- NEW: New EXT driver model and STM32 implementation.
 - NEW: New I2C driver model and STM32 implementation.
   (evaluate the option to change the API to a synchronous model)
 - NEW: New RTC driver model and STM32 implementation.